CFP: Graduate Education at Work in the World

 Submit proposals at: bit.ly/grad-ed-at-work-cfp

-This conference will focus on new approaches to graduate education in support of the public good, without losing sight of other key elements of graduate education reform—including labor practices, student debt, efforts toward improving diversity and inclusion, shared governance, new modes of scholarly communication, pedagogical training, and more.
+This conference will focus on new approaches to graduate education in support of the public good, without losing sight of other key elements of higher education reform—including labor practices, student debt, efforts toward improving diversity and inclusion, shared governance, pedagogical training, and more.
 Participants will generate ideas, share best practices, consider difficult questions, and work toward new models for graduate education that support an array of creative, flexible career paths.

 Our premise is that graduate education can lead to engaging and often unexpected opportunities—but this should not be left entirely to chance and the initiative of individual students.
 Moreover, deep connections between scholars and society can be mutually beneficial, as scholars have much to learn from communities of practice and other knowledge sources while contributing their own expertise.
 However, for these relationships to grow and thrive, graduate education must shift from a reproductive model to a generative one.
 We ask: How can our institutions reshape graduate education to support different futures?
 How, in so doing, may we also serve multiple publics and communities and engage in the most pressing problems of our time?